testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

-  done in several ways, you could **optionally** prefix it with `prefer-` such as `prefer-screen-queries` for suggesting to use `screen.getByText()` from imported `screen` rather than`getByText()` from `render`'s result, even though both are technically fine.
+  done in several ways, you could **optionally** prefix it with `prefer-` such as `prefer-screen-queries` for suggesting to use `screen.getByText()` from imported `screen` rather than`getByText()` from `render`'s result,
+- If your rule is suggesting to prefer a way of doing something, among other ways, you can **optionally** prefix it with `prefer-`.
+For example, `prefer-screen-queries` suggests to use `screen.getByText()` from imported `screen` rather than`getByText()` from `render`'s result though both are technically fine.
 - If your rule is enforcing the inclusion of something, use a short name without a special prefix such as `await-async-utils` for enforcing to await proper async utils.
 - Use dashes between words.
-- Try to keep the name simple.
+- Try to keep the name simple and clear.

 ## Adding new rules